ar-io/specs/arns/arns-manage-1.md

 - Must specify a valid `Sub-Domain` parameter (string) as a message tag.
 - Must specify a valid `Transaction-Id` parameter (string) as a message tag.
 - Must specify a valid `TTL-Seconds` parameter (string) as a message tag, which is an integer between 60 and 86400.
+- Must specify a valid `Priority` parameter (string) as a message tag, which is an integer greater than 0 or nil.
+If not provided, records will be sorted lexicographically.
 - The undername’s `Sub-Domain` must already exist in the `Records` table.
 - Must add `X-`forwarded tags to the response notice.